 South Carolina Workers’ Compensation Exceptions

 Each state in the U.S. administers its own workers’ comp program.
 In South Carolina, the program is overseen by the South Carolina Workers’ Compensation Commission (SCWCC).
-Its deadlines and other procedural requirements differ slightly from those of other states.
-For this reason, you must file your workers’ comp claim in South Carolina if that’s where you work and where you sustained your work-related injury or developed your occupational illness.
+Its deadlines and other procedural requirements may differ slightly from those of other states.

 The only exceptions to this rule are certain employers not required by law to purchase workers’ comp coverage and certain employees who aren’t eligible to receive it: